Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 When to use Arsenic Album?

-It is indicated for asthma with shortness of breath and suffocative attacks that get worse around midnight.
+It is administered if there is shortness of breath and suffocating attacks that get worse around the wee hours (12 midnight and 1 am).

 How to use Arsenic Album?

-If the symptoms match, it can be administered in 30C potency, which can be repeated 2 times a day.
-If there is no improvement at all with low potency, then it is advisable to consult a homeopath before taking 200C or 1M potency.
+If the symptoms respond to the remedy, it can be administered in 30C potency, which can be repeated twice a day.
+If low potency doesn’t show results, it is advisable to consult a homeopath before taking higher potencies like 200C or 1M potency.

-2. Spongia Tosta – For Short, Panting Breathing With Dry Cough
+2. Spongia Tosta – For Short, Panting Breathing Accompanied By Dry Cough

-Spongia Tosta works well for asthma with short and tough respiration, and panting.
-Along with difficult respiration, whistling from the chest on inhalation is noted.
-The cough is attended with extreme dryness of all the air passages.
-The cough, in this case, is deep, dry, barking, hacking type.
-In most cases, warm drinks bring relief from coughing.
+Spongia Tosta works wonderfully for asthma with short and respiration that is filled with struggle, and panting.
+Along with difficulty in respiration, whistling from the chest on inhalation is observed.
+The cough is accompanied by extreme dryness of all the air passages.
+The cough, in this case, is dry, deep, barking, hacking in nature that doesn’t bring up mucus.
+In most cases, drinking warm water brings relief from coughing.

 When to use Spongia Tosta?